Section 1. Commission on Continuing Legal Education.

 7.09.
 Payment of all fees imposed in this section shall be a requirement for compliance with this Rule.

 7.10.
 An attorney suspended or made ineligible for reactivation by the Commission pursuant to this Rule may file with the Commission an application for reinstatement demonstrating compliance with Section 3.01 of this Rule.
 If the application is satisfactory to the Commission, if the attorney is otherwise eligible for reinstatement, and if the attorney has paid in full all fees due under this Rule, the Commission will recommend to the Supreme Court that the Court reinstate the attorney’s law license.

 7.11.
-An attorney may request a hearing before the Commission in regard to a recommendation of suspension or a recommendation against reinstatement.
+An attorney may address the Commission, by telephone during the Commission's scheduled monthly meeting, in regard to a recommendation of suspension or a recommendation against reinstatement.
 Additionally, any attorney not finding suitable relief before the Commission may petition the Supreme Court for modification or reversal of actions of the Commission.
 [Added by order filed March 21, 2002.]

 7.12.
 No attorney suspended under this Rule 21 may resume practice until reinstated by Order of the Supreme Court.
 [As amended by order filed December 16, 2014, effective January 1, 2016, Section 7 replaced in its entirety.]

 8.01.
 The Commission shall be adequately funded to enable it to perform its duties in a financially independent and responsible manner.